JET1212/RepData_PeerAssessment1-master/README.md

 # RepData_PeerAssessment1-master

-Corrections.
-Stupid R Studio wasn't rendering the .md file.
+Just click on the .md file.
+Thank you.

-SEE THE .MD FILE.